ernest-bruce/human-internet/internet_plan/internet_plan.md

 why must Twitter or Facebook lie between you and your audience?
 &nbsp;

-in **Peoples•Cloud,** *you* are the platform
+in **Peoples·Cloud,** *you* are the platform
 · you publish your thoughts directly to your family, friends, groups, communities, public·audience, or any combination of these general sets of relations
 · you don not have to worry about a platform’s business·model or political sensitivities determining whether *your audience* can see the content you produce
 · nobody tells you what to publish and what not to publish
 · *however,* what you publish may reduce the number of entities interested in your content
 · but that decision is up to you and you alone because *you* are the platform
-· in Peoples•Cloud, you have a direct connection to your audience
+· in Peoples·Cloud, you have a direct connection to your audience

-Peoples•Cloud provides the infrastructure needed to make connections, create relationships, found groups and communities, and facilitate communication between communities, groups, and individuals
+Peoples·Cloud provides the infrastructure needed to make connections, create relationships, found groups and communities, and facilitate communication between communities, groups, and individuals
 · this ability to be your own platform is called **human·platformization**
-· Peoples•Cloud offers platformization at several levels: individuals, groups, and communities
+· Peoples·Cloud offers platformization at several levels: individuals, groups, and communities
-· the human·internet, thru Peoples•Cloud, does not rely on profit·dedicated companies to fulfill basic digital human needs of belonging (connection, relationship, and community)
+· the human·internet, thru Peoples·Cloud, does not rely on profit·dedicated companies to fulfill basic digital human needs of belonging (connection, relationship, and community)
 · we have seen that profit·dedicated entities are not capable of doing that without adding questionable use of personal·information
 &nbsp;

 what are people thinking, writing, saying, photographing, or recording?
-· you can know this through the Peoples•Cloud facility that aggregates the public activity of individuals and makes it available to all human·internet denizens
+· you can know this through the Peoples·Cloud facility that aggregates the public activity of individuals and makes it available to all human·internet denizens
 · people can search and explore this treasure·trove of content because the content is **rich·content**, content that has context·information that makes is simple and efficient to classify, collate, and process
 · big corporations can effectively use content with less context·information because they have the computing resources to *compute* context when they need it
-· but Peoples•Cloud data and content always contain as much context·information as possible to make them easier to use by devices with more austere capabilities
+· but Peoples·Cloud data and content always contain as much context·information as possible to make them easier to use by devices with more austere capabilities
-· in addition, data and content are stored in a way that makes it easy for humans to read; that is, the native format of data and content in Peoples•Cloud is text·based
+· in addition, data and content are stored in a way that makes it easy for humans to read; that is, the native format of data and content in Peoples·Cloud is text·based
 · you do not need to use a special database or spreadsheet reader to read and understand the raw content that underlies a medical report
 · think of this as a safer, smarter, more convenient, and more humane internet
 &nbsp;

-Peoples•Cloud puts human convenience ahead of computational efficiency
+Peoples·Cloud puts human convenience ahead of computational efficiency
 · this is anathema to most computing·based enterprises, who want to extract every inch of performance they can from their infrastructure because by doing so increases their profit·margins
-· the profit·margins of **Peoples•Foundation** are measured in individual convenience, and personal growth
+· the profit·margins of **Peoples·Foundation** are measured in individual convenience, and personal growth
-· in Peoples•Cloud people manage their exposure to fake content, hate speech, and other undesirable information by disconnecting from the sources of such content
+· in Peoples·Cloud people manage their exposure to fake content, hate speech, and other undesirable information by disconnecting from the sources of such content
 · a person can also choose to report illegal activity to authorities, who, with access to the perpetrator’s attested identity·information, are able to investigate the report and take appropriate action
 · *the human·internet is not a haven for bullying and malfeasance*
 · bad actors have no place in the human·internet, and have the law thrown at them for their misdeeds